 There were ways to potentially defeat werewolves or force them to turn back into a human, but there wasn’t any catchall silver, holy artifact, or belladonna to drive them off.
 Werewolves could walk holy ground, wave as many crucifixes around as they pleased, and take a bath in holy water, despite some people today tacking modern vampire weaknesses (in itself a long subject) onto them.
 Wolfsbane and belladonna are also modern contrivances.
 By and large, actually killing a werewolf (especially if they were in their werewolf form) was very, very hard, and sometimes impossible.

 If I had to guess?
-Siodmak came up with the silver thing because silver is, alchemically, associated with the moon, and he definitely went the moon route with his werewolves.
-Or perhaps it came from another thing, although that seems relatively unlikely to me, but it’s still worth a mention…
+Siodmak decided to use the silver thing because many sources claim that silver is, alchemically, associated with the moon, and he definitely went the moon route with his werewolves.
+Or perhaps it came from another thing…

-Not only did Curt Siodmak apply it to werewolves, but the idea of werewolves being weak to/only able to be slain by silver has retroactively been applied to werewolves in scholarship more often because of scholars broadening the range of what is and isn’t a werewolf legend – and having those legends also include witches.
+Not only did Curt Siodmak and many other works of assorted time periods even ranging back to the 1600s apply it to werewolves, but the idea of werewolves being weak to/only able to be slain by silver has retroactively been applied to werewolves in scholarship more often because of scholars broadening the range of what is and isn’t a werewolf legend – and having those legends also include witches.

 And, of course, this is partially a result of silver being applied to werewolves in pop culture – scholarships look for it in folklore, when it isn’t there, and try to apply it, and it doesn’t work.